 It is the largest city in Argentina with a population of 3 million in the city itself and about 13 million in the whole metropolitan area.
 It is also considered the second largest city in Latin America after São Paulo Brazil.
 It is located on the western shore of the estuary of Rio de la Plata.

 It is an important port and from that comes the famous nickname to all its inhabitants, Porteño.
 For many Argentineans being Porteños is being somebody very special.
-As a matter of fact the locals have a special slang called Lunfardo.

 A different version of Spanish